 - There is no bumming, borrowing, renting, buying, or selling of tobacco products at a Young Friends Gatherings.
 We do not want Young Friends or adults to use tobacco, but we will support them to quit when they are ready, and help them not to use tobacco products at Gatherings.
 We ask that the Friends who smoke know and abide by state smoking regulations and laws.

-Except when changing privately, everyone will have the area that can be covered by a sports bra covered, regardless of gender.
-(Bathing suits are an exception to this rule.)
+Except when changing privately, everyone will have the area that can be covered by a sports bra be covered regardless of gender.
+Swimming and sleeping are exceptions.
+If sleeping topless, clothes must be within arms reach and it is requested that Friends attempt to keep the area covered by a sports bra covered by a blanket/sleeping bag.